 1/.
-Personnel: The budget covers seven full-time CIAT senior staff positions for 1996 (year 1), reducing to five staff positions by 1998 (year 3).
+Personnel: The budget covers seven full-time CIAT senior staff positions for 1996 (year 1), reducing to five staff positions by the end of 1997 (year 2).
 Staff costs are average costs reflecting salary, retirement, medical insurance, cost of living allowance, hardship allowance, annual leave, dependent schooling, official vehicle, life insurance, housing costs, etc, as outlined in CIATs Guide for Project Identification, Design, Approval, and Administration (CIAT, 1995).
 Exact costs vary for each employed scientist.
 Donors are billed only for actual costs incurred for specific staff employed.
 Terms of reference for each position is given in Appendix 1.

 Research Support Staff in PABRA are research technicians working with CIAT scientists, secretarial and clerical support for the PABRA coordination office and site offices.
 The Administrative Assistant is responsible for the financial reporting of PABRA expenditures to CIAT's Project Office.
-The CIAT Administrative Assistant will also work closely with the parttime Network Administrative Assistant and the Directors Committees to set up budget reporting systems that are compatible to that of CIAT and the donors.
+The CIAT Administrative Assistant will also work closely with the part-time Administrative Officer of ECABREN to set up budget reporting systems that are compatible to that of CIAT and the donors.

 Note: CIAT's core contribution to bean research supports seven senior staff positions at HQ and one position in Costa Rica.
 The primary responsibility of the core-funded staff is to provide basic and strategic research support to global bean research efforts, emphasizing Latin America where two-thirds of the world's bean production occurs, and Africa were beans play an essential dietary role.
 CIAT core budget covers all salaries and benefits for CIAT-HQ staff while working in Africa, as well as for that portion of their HQ work time devoted to supporting African bean networks in research and training activities.
 Research output from HQ activities is generally of direct use to bean researchers in Africa, primarily in the form of breeding lines with new gene combinations for greater resistance and increased productivity.
-Other outputs are superior strains of Rhizobium for nitrogen fixation, biotechnological techniques for studies of genetic diversity, molecular markers for identifying genes and fingerprinting pathogen races, crop and gene modeling procedures for improved prediction capabilities, development of novel breeding strategies, and collaborative research projects.
+Other outputs are superior strains of Rhizobium for nitrogen fixation, biotechnological techniques for studies of genetic diversity, molecular markers for identifying genes and fingerprinting pathogen races, development of novel breeding strategies, and collaborative research projects.